Bao Xishun: Personal life

-Xishun Bao married saleswoman Xia Shujuan on March 24, 2007.
-The Mongolian ceremony took place on July 12, 2007.
-Bao's son was born at a hospital in Zunhua, Hebei province on October 2, 2008.
+Bao married saleswoman Xia Shujuan on 24 March 2007.
+The Mongolian ceremony took place on 12 July 2007.
+Bao's son was born at a hospital in Zunhua, Hebei province on 2 October 2008.

-Bao appeared on the eleventh episode of The Amazing Race 16 as the "Pit Stop" greeter.
-The episode aired on May 2, 2010.
+Bao appeared on the eleventh episode of The Amazing Race 16 as the "Pit Stop" greeter, which aired on 2 May 2010.

+As of early 2024, Bao has remained largely at home, while his wife works at a community centre.
+Their son, Bao Tianyou, then aged 15, was in his last year of junior middle school and stood at "nearly two metres".